colinta/Ashen/README.md

     // Finally the render() method is given a model and a size, and you return
     // a component - usually a Window or Box that contains child components.
 The
     // screenSize is used to assist view sizing or adaptive layouts.  render()
-    // is also called when the window is resized(). func render(model: Model, in screenSize: Size) -> Component {
+    // is also called when the window is resized. func render(model: Model, in screenSize: Size) -> Component {
         let spinners = model.spinners.enumerated().map { (i, spinnerModel) in
             return SpinnerView(.middleCenter(x: 2 * i - model.spinners.count / 2), model: spinnerModel)